 Now, at The Strategic CFO, we have several ways for you to tap into or start outsourcing individuals so that you can actually build on your business.

 We have accounting managers, controllers, and CFOs that are ready to deploy and add real value where it’s not currently being optimized.
-In our consulting practice, we work in several capacities, whether it be an Interim CFO role, financial and operational reporting, mergers and acquisitions, pre-audit preparation, etc. Click here to learn more about our consulting practice.
+In our consulting practice, we work in several capacities, whether it be an Interim CFO role, financial and operational reporting, mergers and acquisitions, pre-audit preparation, etc. Also learn how we our Near Sourcing accounting or near shore accounting services, offers businesses a partner that provides strategic guidance, operational support, and an understanding beyond the typical outsourced accounting services.

 For example, your accounting manager, controller, or CFO may